-- Skype option: Yes, I do have Skype available!!!
-I suggest that you have a good USB microphone (the built-in mic’s are not worth much), and a set of headphones.
+- I suggest that you have a good USB microphone (the built-in mic’s sound horrible), and a set of headphones.
 Check out the Yeti microphone from Blue Microphones, if you need something nice! $100 investment that will make you sound GREAT!

 - When we start recording, I’ll intro the show back from break, mention the website or phone number, then introduce you, and launch into the interview.

-- About a minute before the end of the interview, I will ask you to tell (or perhaps repeat) the key website.
-Again, it’s a subtle plug… think pillows, not hammers.
+- About a minute before the end of the interview, I will ask you to tell (or perhaps repeat) the key website or book or widget.
+Think subtle plug… think pillows, not hammers.